Regimental Silverware

-We are proud of the heritage our country enjoys and this can especially be seen in the fabulous pieces of silverware this country has produced.
-The armed forces have a long held tradition of silverware beautifully displayed during formal mess dinners.
+We are proud of the heritage our country enjoys and this can especially be seen in the fabulous pieces of military silverware this country has produced.
+The Armed Forces have a long held tradition of silverware beautifully displayed during formal mess dinners.
 These pieces are the pride of the regiment and will often commemorate significant events or honours.

 Blind Leading the Blind